 ROA insists to remain anonymous in order to keep his work independent and his spirit unburdened.

-Victor Ash is truly über-European: Originally from Portugal, the Danish-French artist currently lives in Copenhagen – but paints basically around the world.
+Victor Ash is truly über-European: Born in Paris in 1968, he currently lives in Copenhagen – but paints basically around the world.
 Following his first exhibition in 1989, his work has been exhibited in many places including in Berlin, London, New York, and Tokyo.

 In his mural in Puerto de la Cruz, he shows how a human mesh closes the way to freedom and prosperity for the less fortunate ones through economic constraints and social prejudices.
 It comes as no surprise that this mural was created back in 2014 in the heyday of mass immigration to Europe.

 Raul Ruiz aka El Niño de las Pinturas